jmkasunich/multistmbl/design_notes.md

 Still deciding on tool-chain.
 Need something that works on windows and Linux.
 Need to ask Rene what he is using, would need a good reason to use something differnet.

 [SW4STM32](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-ides/sw4stm32.html) is based on GCC + Eclipse

 [STM-STUDIO-STM32](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-performance-and-debuggers/stm-studio-stm32.html) uses STLINK to monitor RAM variables in real time - might be handy.
 Windows only.
 Not needed for build, just for testing.

+ST-LINK/V2 connects PC to UUT, allows FLASH programming and debugging, costs about $22 from Mouser.

+ST-LINK/V2-ISOL does the same with 1000V isolation, costs $78.
+Might be nice for debugging the power board, although I could use an isolation transformer and ground the negative bus.

 ## Hardware